On the Effect of Dropping Layers of Pre-trained Transformer Models: Methodology

 \section{Methodology}

 Consider a pre-trained language model $\mathbf{M}$ with an embedding layer $E_0$ and $L$ encoder layers: $\{l_1, l_2,\ldots, l_L\}$.
 We probe whether it is necessary to keep all layers of the network for downstream tasks.
-We explore five strategies to drop encoder layers from $\mathbf{M}$ as shown in Figure \ref{fig:approach}, followed by task-specific fine-tuning to analyze the effect of layer-dropping on the performance of the task.
+We explore six strategies, that we describe below (also shown in Figure \ref{fig:approach}), to drop encoder layers from the model.
+Each pruning regime is followed by task-specific fine-tuning to analyze the effect of layer-dropping on the performance of the task.